Toloka/toloka-docs/requester-docs/tutorials/subcomponents/add-name-description.mdx

-Under **General information**, add the project name and description.
+In the **General information** section, add the project name and description: